There are 2 types of intrauterine procedures:

 Protection of personnel

-All intrauterine procedures expose the practitioner to the risk of HIV infection.
-Protective clothing is essential: gloves, gown, rubber apron, mask, protective eyewear.
+All intrauterine procedures expose the practitioner to the risk of blood-borne pathogen infection.
+Personal protective equipment is essential (gloves, gown, rubber or plastic apron, mask, protective eyewear).

 9.1.2 Specific precautions for manual procedures